What am I covered for when I’m off-road driving?

 If you take out any optional extras with your car insurance, they’ll still apply when you’re driving off road.
 For roadside assistance policies, most insurers won’t cover vehicles that are located in a restricted access area, except where the recovery car can enter the premises and you’re willing to cover any associated costs.

 Do you want to renew your insurance in the palm of your hand, wherever and whenever?
-Get the Suncorp App to manage your insurance while you’re on the go.
+Get the Suncorp Insurance App to manage your insurance while you’re on the go.
+Or get a car insurance quote for off-road driving.

 - What happens if the other driver doesn’t have insurance?